newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant.md

 - Registration code from your renewal notice (sent to you in the mail)
 - Current mailing address
 - Current business address
-- Current information for the Resident Manager-in-Charge, this must be the Certified Public Accountant in the firm
+- Current information for the Resident Manager-in-Charge, this must be the Certified Public Accountant in the firm that holds a license in the state
 - Pay the associated fees

 > **Once completed, you will have:**